robertmartin8/ReasonableDeviations/_posts/2021-06-17-hypothesis-testing-quant.md

 81% of April months showed positive returns.
 There is a discrepancy with respect to Mitchell's results of 89%, likely because I used more data and a slightly different methodology for calculating returns.
 However, I think it is fair to say that we have replicated the anomaly.

 With this in mind, a suitable null hypothesis might be "there is no seasonality in EWS returns".
-To estimate a p-value, we need to do generate many alternate EWS price series assuming there is no seasonality, then count the number of runs in which we nevertheless see an 81% seasonality.
+To estimate a p-value, we need to generate many alternate EWS price series assuming there is no seasonality, then count the number of runs in which we nevertheless see an 81% seasonality.
 It is worth taking a moment here to convince yourself that this procedure does indeed give you the p-value.

 The hard part here is simulating new EWS price series under the null hypothesis that there is no seasonality.
 How can we do this without assuming a distribution of returns?
 How can we create alternative realities in which everything is the same about EWS, *except* that it has no seasonality?